Boys need protection too

 Changing the way we teach boys could help them avoid harm in their life, and to ask for help when they need it.

-On Blue Umbrella Day, we ask everyone to share three key messages.
+On Blue Umbrella Day, we ask everyone to share these key messages.

 - Boys need adult care and protection too